This post is the ninth in a series giving practical advice to startups with respect to understanding and negotiating a venture capital term sheet.

 A redemption right appears to be, on its face, an exit option for investors.
 However, in practice, such redemption rights are rarely exercised.
 Remember the reason venture capitalists choose to invest in a given company — they are not hoping to merely recoup their investment, but rather looking for a big payoff — and within a short time frame, as VC funds generally have a limited life.
 This usually comes in the form of a sale of the company or an initial public offering.
 Investors usually won’t want to get out of the game entirely if they are only getting a return of their original investment and maybe dividends.

 However, there are scenarios in which venture capital investors might want to cut their losses, regain their investment, and look elsewhere.
 For example, if a company is hobbling along, not doing too badly but not growing either — what many refer to as a “sideways situation” — neither a sale nor an IPO are likely.
 Or perhaps if the investors think the company is tanking.
-These are both scenarios where investors may want to exercise their put rights, which could cripple a company needing cash.
+These are both scenarios where investors may want to exercise (or at least threaten to exercise) their put rights, which could cripple a company needing cash.

 Another thing redemption rights can do for venture capital investors is give them some leverage over the company during the period when redemption rights are exercisable.
 For example, the NVCA term sheet points out that venture capital investors may try to include provisions giving them extraordinary powers such as electing a majority of directors or the right to consent to cash expenditures until the redemption price is paid in full.